Tribology

 Tribology is the science and engineering of understanding friction, lubrication and wear phenomena for interacting surfaces in relative motion.
 It is highly interdisciplinary, drawing on many academic fields, including physics, chemistry, materials science, mathematics, biology and engineering.
 The fundamental objects of study in tribology are tribosystems, which are physical systems of contacting surfaces.
 Subfields of tribology include biotribology, nanotribology and space tribology.
 It is also related to other areas such as the coupling of corrosion and tribology in tribocorrosion and the contact mechanics of how surfaces in contact deform.

-Approximately 20% of the total energy expenditure of the world is due to the impact of friction and wear in the transportation, manufacturing, power generation, and residential sectors.
+Approximately 20% of the world's energy (2012) is consumed by friction and wear in the transportation, manufacturing, power generation, and residential sectors.

 Etymology

 The word tribology derives from the Greek root τριβ- of the verb τρίβω, tribo, "I rub" in classic Greek, and the suffix -logy from -λογία, -logia "study of", "knowledge of".
 Peter Jost coined the word in 1966, in the eponymous report which highlighted the cost of friction, wear and corrosion to the UK economy.